ensdomains/ensips/ensips/x.md

 With the rising interest and research around account abstraction, in addition to the maturation of the multi-chain ecosystem, there is a need for users to be able to set a single address to be used across all chains.

-For a simple EOA user, this means setting their address once, and never having to worry about it again.
+For a simple Externally Owned Account (EOA) user, this means setting their address once, and never having to worry about it again.
 For more advanced users, this means that chain-specific records can be used for smart-contract wallets, and an EOA can be specified as fallback.

+This ENSIP introduces opt-in functionality that can be leveraged by both EOA and smart-contract wallets, and does not impact the existing functionality of ENS.

 ## Specification